Cray-HPE/docs-csm/operations/utility_storage/Alternate_Storage_Pools.md

   max bytes  : 500 GiB  (current num bytes: 0 bytes)
 ```

-**NOTES:**
+> **NOTE:** The above example sets the quota to 500 GiB.

-* The above example sets the quota to 500 GiB.
+>
-  * If this pool is fully utilized it will be using 1.5 TiB of raw space.
+> * If this pool is fully utilized, then it will be using 1.5 TiB of raw space.
-  * This space counts against the total space provided by the cluster; Use cautiously.
+> * This space counts against the total space provided by the cluster; Use cautiously.
-  * If this pool or any pool reaches 95-100% utilization, then all volumes for the fully utilized pool will go into read-only mode.
+> * If this pool or any pool reaches 95-100% utilization, then all volumes for the fully utilized pool will go into read-only mode.

 ### Create and map an `rbd` device